aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/deployment-and-activation/_index.md

 ﻿---
 title: Deployment and Activation
+articleTitle: Deployment and Activation
+linktitle: Deployment and Activation
 description: "This page describes deployment and activation processes details for the Aspose.Words for SharePoint."
 type: docs
 weight: 30